BestReviews is reader-supported and may earn an affiliate commission. Details

-Why settle for a basic computer when you can buy a laptop that reflects your personal sense of style?
-While its specs and features are far more important than how it looks, you may want to go out of your way to see if the top laptops available come in slick metallic finishes or are made with customizable LED lighting.
+Why settle for a basic computer when you can buy a laptop that reflects your style?
+While its specs and features are far more important than its appearance, you may want one with a slick metallic finish or customizable LED lighting.

-Each of the most common laptop operating systems have their perks.
-Whether you prefer Windows, Chrome, or macOS, there are a few things to keep in mind when comparing the three most common platforms.
+Each of the most common laptop operating systems has perks.
+Whether you prefer Windows, Chrome, or macOS, there are a few things to remember when comparing these common platforms.

-Microsoft’s Windows OS has been a PC staple since it was released in 1985.
+Microsoft’s Windows OS has been a PC staple since its release in 1985.

-As the world’s most popular OS, it is the default for the vast majority of laptops on the market today.
-Some of the benefits of running Windows on your laptop include frequent security updates, new features added to the platform on a regular basis, and compatibility with most programs and games.
+As the world’s most popular OS, it is the default for most laptops on the market today.
+Some of the benefits of running Windows on your laptop include frequent security updates, new features added regularly, and compatibility with most programs and games.

 If you buy a Chromebook, it will use Google’s fast, web-based Chrome OS.

-Some of the perks of buying a laptop running Chrome OS include its emphasis on security, its access to a huge library of Android apps, and its lightning-fast boot speeds, so you can use your laptop that much quicker.
+Some of the perks of buying a laptop running Chrome OS include its emphasis on security, its access to a huge library of Android apps, and its lightning-fast boot speeds.

 If you buy an Apple laptop running the Mac operating system, you can expect a streamlined user interface, premium privacy protection, and a speedy web browsing experience.
 Note that Apple laptops running the enhanced Apple M1 chip are especially well-suited for creative professionals who work with photography, music, and video editing.

-Before purchasing a laptop, you need to speak the language of computers.
-(We mean jargon; you don’t have to learn binary code.)
-By understanding the components included inside the machine, you’ll be able to pick a laptop that truly meets your needs.
+By understanding the components inside the machine, you’ll be able to pick a laptop that meets your needs.

-Battery life, in the world of laptops, is tantamount to freedom.
+In the world of laptops, battery life is tantamount to freedom.

 Simply put, the more memory or RAM (Random Access Memory) a laptop has, the faster its overall performance will be.

 Take a look at the amount of RAM offered.
-It’ll be one of the primary specs listed when you go laptop shopping.
-While 4GB of memory is more than enough for basic web browsing and using social media, laptops with 8GB of RAM or more are better suited for smooth gaming and multitasking between apps.
+It’ll be one of the primary specs listed when shopping for laptops.
+While 4GB of memory is more than enough for basic web browsing, laptops with 8GB of RAM or more are better suited for smooth gaming and multitasking between apps.

 A laptop’s processor is essentially its brain: it handles the machine’s computing capability.

-A high-end option such as a laptop with an AMD Ryzen or 11th-gen Intel processor may be a pricier investment compared to the low-price budget laptops on the market.
+A high-end option, such as a laptop with an AMD Ryzen or 11th-gen Intel processor, may be a pricier investment.
 However, these are better for multitasking, gaming, and overall improved performance.